lachrist/aran/README.md

     Never insert any trap.
   * `*`:
     All traps are to be inserted whenever applicable.
+* `sandbox :: boolean`, default `false`:
+  A boolean indicating whether global code should use the `SANDBOX` property of the advice as the top-level frame.
+  This is achieve by combining [ECMAScript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and the [With Statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with).
 * `scope :: array | string | falsy | object | string`:
   This value indicates in which scope the program will be evaluated.
-  This value will be used to set `estree.AranScope`.
+  This value will be used to compute `estree.AranScope`.
   * `array`:
     The code will be evaluated as global code.
     The array should contain variable names predefined in the program's block scope.
-    The instrumented code will reasigned these variables in alphabetical order.
+    The instrumented code will reassign these variables in alphabetical order.
   * `"commonjs"`:
     Alias for `["exports", "module", "require", "this"]`
   * `"node"`